On Statistical Estimation of Edge-Reinforced Random Walks: Learning the parameters of Edge-Reinforced Random Walks

 \section{Learning the parameters of Edge-Reinforced Random Walks}

 As stated in section \ref{sec:formulation}, fixing $G=(V, E)$, $v_0\in V$ and $A\in\mathbb{R}_{++}^E$, we observe $K \ge 1$ i.i.d. sample trajectories of length $T \ge 1$ from $\Perrw^{v_0, A}$, and want to estimate $A$.
 This statistical question arises in modeling user website browsing behavior via an ERRW.
 The vertices of $G$ are the websites, and the network links between websites form the edges in $G$, while the vector of initial local times $A$ encodes the prior preferences of the population: larger weights correspond to more ``preferred'' links.
 Given a segment of users, one assumes each user's browsing log is generated by $\Perrw^{v_0,A}$, with $v_0$ representing a common entry point (e.g., a search engine).
 Here ERRW serves as a way to capture the users' self-reinforcement behaviors.
-Given users' weblogs, which are treated as i.i.d.\ sample trajectories, we then aim to recover $A$.
+Given users' weblogs, which are treated as i.i.d.\,sample trajectories, we then aim to recover $A$.
 Alternatively, in a personalized context, where we have a single user, multiple continuous browsing sessions can each be viewed as an independent ERRW trajectory, capturing short-term memory effects within that session, and assuming independence between different sessions.

-Several works in the literature illustrate some similar modeling approaches: \begin{itemize} \item \cite{mgr, xzzs} modeled user browsing with reinforced random walks, then ranked the websites using certain averaged visitation statistics over multiple observed trajectories. \item \cite{bgl} employed a variant of ERRW to model taxis' trajectories, assuming each follows the same underlying distribution.
-They note: \begin{quote} ``Most trajectories contain at least 20,000 transitions, and the shortest trajectory contains 243 transitions. \dots We used 800 of the taxi trajectories for model training and 200 trajectories for model testing.'' \end{quote} \item \cite{ps} examined potential applications of reinforced random walk variants in modeling tumor angiogenesis.
-To infer the model parameters, one can likely obtain near-i.i.d.\ sample trajectories under controlled lab conditions. \end{itemize}
+Several works in the literature illustrate some similar modeling approaches: \begin{itemize} \item \cite{mgr, xzzs} modeled user browsing with reinforced random walks, then ranked the websites using certain averaged visitation statistics over multiple observed trajectories. \item \cite{bgl} employed a variant of ERRW to model taxis' trajectories, assuming each follows the same underlying distribution. \ifva